 How can I write compound-complex sentences?

-This is the third and final lesson about Compound-Complex Sentences.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the third and final chapter about Compound-Complex Sentences.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Review compound and complex sentence structures in English